 - Teaching points (take-home messages in dot form)

 - References are graded by level of evidence.
 There are hyperlinks to abstracts of article with high levels of evidence

 - A ‘layered’ format allowing users to access minimum information required or delve deeper into the supporting evidence

 - Information on imaging modalities, common procedures, radiation, etc., for health professionals and patients

 - The website hosts an “Ionizing Radiation” training module

 DIP is accredited by the UK National Institute for Care and Health Excellence (NICE) and complies with the Appraisal of Guidelines for Research & Evaluation (AGREE) II instrument methodology

 Attention!
-The Radiation safety quiz is now available
+The Radiation safety quiz is available here

 This radiation safety quiz has two parts.
 The first part deals with the risks of radiation at both high and low doses and the risks of typical medical procedures.
 The second part assesses the user’s knowledge of the appropriate use of diagnostic medical imaging.